jbirnick/jbirnick.github.io/content/posts/typesetting-comparison/index.md

 +++
-title = 'LaTeX vs. ConTeXt vs. Typst' description = "I compare three typesetting systems, and I give you advice on which one you should use.
-(Spoiler: Not LaTeX.)" keywords = ['typesetting', 'LaTeX', 'ConTeXt', 'Typst', 'LaTeX alternative', 'TeX', 'math', 'mathematics', 'equation'] author = 'Johann Birnick' categories = ['software']
+title = 'LaTeX vs. ConTeXt vs. Typst' description = "I compare three typesetting systems, so you can better choose which one you want to use." keywords = ['typesetting', 'LaTeX', 'ConTeXt', 'Typst', 'LaTeX alternative', 'TeX', 'math', 'mathematics', 'equation'] author = 'Johann Birnick' categories = ['software']